ThugsFinance/cloiinkcoin.com/src/content/eth2/beacon-chain/index.md

 ---
 title: The Beacon Chain
-description: Learn about the beacon chain - the first major Eth2 upgrade to Ethereum.
+description: Learn about the beacon chain - the first major Eth2 upgrade to Cloiinkcoin.
 lang: en
 template: eth2
 sidebar: true
 image: ../../../assets/eth2/core.png
 summaryPoints:
   [
-    "The beacon chain doesn't change anything about the Ethereum we use today.", "It will coordinate the network.",
+    "The beacon chain doesn't change anything about the Cloiinkcoin we use today.", "It will coordinate the network.",
-    "It introduces proof-of-stake to the Ethereum ecosystem.", 'You might know this as "Phase 0" on technical roadmaps.', ]
+    "It introduces proof-of-stake to the Cloiinkcoin ecosystem.", 'You might know this as "Phase 0" on technical roadmaps.', ]
 ---

 <UpgradeStatus isShipped date="Shipped!">
     The Beacon Chain shipped on December 1 at noon UTC.
 To learn more, <a href="https://beaconscan.com/">explore the data</a>.
-If you want to help validate the chain, you can <a href="/eth2/staking/">stake your ETH</a>.
+If you want to help validate the chain, you can <a href="/eth2/staking/">stake your CLK</a>.
 </UpgradeStatus>

 ## What does the Beacon Chain do? {#what-does-the-beacon-chain-do}

 The Beacon Chain will conduct or coordinate the expanded network of [shards](/eth2/shard-chains/) and [stakers](/eth2/staking/).
-But it won't be like the [Ethereum mainnet](/glossary/#mainnet) of today.
+But it won't be like the [Cloiinkcoin mainnet](/glossary/#mainnet) of today.
 It can't handle accounts or smart contracts.

-The Beacon Chain’s role will change over time but it’s a foundational component for [the secure, sustainable and scalable Ethereum we’re working towards](/eth2/vision/).
+The Beacon Chain’s role will change over time but it’s a foundational component for [the secure, sustainable and scalable Cloiinkcoin we’re working towards](/eth2/vision/).

 ## Beacon Chain features {#beacon-chain-features}

 ### Introducing staking {#introducing-staking}

-The Beacon Chain will introduce [proof-of-stake](/developers/docs/consensus-mechanisms/pos/) to Ethereum.
-This is a new way for you to help keep Ethereum secure.
-Think of it like a public good that will make Ethereum healthier and earn you more ETH in the process.
-In practice, it will involve you staking ETH in order to activate validator software.
+The Beacon Chain will introduce [proof-of-stake](/developers/docs/consensus-mechanisms/pos/) to Cloiinkcoin.
+This is a new way for you to help keep Cloiinkcoin secure.
+Think of it like a public good that will make Cloiinkcoin healthier and earn you more CLK in the process.
+In practice, it will involve you staking CLK in order to activate validator software.
 As a validator you'll process transactions and create new blocks in the chain.

 Staking and becoming a validator is easier than [mining](/developers/docs/mining/) (how the network is currently secured).
-And it's hoped this will help make Ethereum more secure in the long run.
+And it's hoped this will help make Cloiinkcoin more secure in the long run.
 The more people that participate in the network, the more decentralized and safe from attack it will become.

 <InfoBanner emoji=":money_bag:">
 If you're interested in becoming a validator and helping secure the Beacon Chain, <a href="/eth2/staking/">learn more about staking</a>.